- Build consulting skills by creating a comprehensive ecotourism plan and presenting it to government officials in Guyana

 - Explore Guyana's famous Kaieteur Falls and Iwokrama Canopy Walkway in the middle of its rich and picturesque environment

 Business and non-business students will be presented with a relevant project to a selected community in Guyana.
 During the semester, students will research Guyana's general history and environment so that during the trip they are able to present a full ecotourism plan to government officials.

-- Students will be interviewed by the faculty leaders prior to receiving an admissions decision.
+All undergraduate and graduate students with a minimum of a 2.5 GPA can apply to this program.
+Students will be interviewed by the faculty leaders prior to receiving an admissions decision.

 Accommodations and Other Arrangements

-The deposit will be applied to the final program cost balance.
-If a participant withdraws from the program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
-The deposit payment will be due on January 12, 2017.
+Upon confirmation of participation, program participants will pay a $1000 commitment deposit (including a non-refundable $150 Education Abroad Fee).
+The $1000 deposit will be applied to the final program cost balance.
+If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
+The deposit payment will be due on November 13, 2017.

-Financial Aid and Scholarships
+Financial Aid & Scholarships

 Please see the Education Abroad website for detailed information about financial aid and scholarships.

-*UNL Education Abroad does not officially endorse, administer or monitor the content of these links.
+*UNL Education Abroad does not officially endorse, administer, or monitor the content of these links.